-Depending on what data you need to store there are several kinds of built-in data types.
+Depending on the type of data you need to store, there are several kinds of built-in data types.
 These are often called fundamental data types or primitives.
 The integer (whole number) types are 'short', 'int', 'long', and 'long long'.
-The 'float', 'double' and 'long double' types are floating-point (real number) types.
-The 'char' type holds a single character and the 'bool' type contains either a true or false value.
+The 'float', 'double', and 'long double' types are floating-point (real number) types.
+The 'char' type holds a single character, and the 'bool' type contains either a true or false value.

-Data Type Size (byte) Description
+Data Type Size (Byte) Description

 char 1 Integer or character

-short 2
+short 2 Integer

 int 4 Integer

-long 4 or 8
+Long 4 or 8 Integer

-long long 8
+long long 8 Integer

-float 4
+float 4 Single-precision floating number

-double 8 Floating-point number
+double 8 Double-precision floating number

-long double 8 or 16
+long double 8 or 16 Floating-point number

 bool 1 Boolean value

-In C++, the exact size and range of data types are not fixed.
-Instead they are dependent on the system for which the program is compiled.
-The sizes shown in the table above are those found on most 32-bit systems and are given in C++ bytes.
-A byte in C++ is the minimum addressable unit of memory, which is guaranteed to be at least 8 bits, but might also be 16 or 32 bits depending on the system.
-By definition, a 'char' in C++ is 1 byte in size.
-Furthermore, the 'int' type will have the same size as the processor's word size, so for a 32-bit system the integers will be 32 bits in size.
-Each integer type in the table must also be at least as large as the one preceding it.
-The same applies to floating-point types where each one must provide at least as much precision as the preceding one.
+In C++, the exact size and range of primitive data types are not defined by the standard.
+Instead, they are dependent on the system for which the program is compiled.
+The sizes shown in the previous table are found on most 32-bit systems and are given in C++ bytes.
+A byte in C++ is the minimum addressable unit of memory which is guaranteed to be at least 8 bits, but might also be 16 or 32 bits depending on the system.
+By definition, a char in C++ is 1 byte in size.
+Furthermore, the int type will be 32 bits in size on 32-bit and 64-bit systems.
+Each integer type in the table must be at least as large as the one preceding it.
+The same applies to floating-point types, where each one must provide at least as much precision as the preceding one.